Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Kickoff this Saturday, Nov.
 24, is 12:30 PST at Bulldog Stadium.

 Kickoff is 7:30 p.m. on Friday, Nov.
 16 at Falcon Stadium.
 Game to be televised by ESPN2.

 Air Force-SDSU kicks off at 12:30 pm PST on Saturday, Nov.
 10 in San Diego.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Jake Campbell is in his third season at Air Force as an offensive backfield assistant coach.
+Jake Campbell is in his fourth season at Air Force as an offensive backfield assistant coach.
 Campbell returned to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach in 2011.
 He coached running backs his first three seasons.